 READ MORE: Solana Price Prediction: Top Reasons SOL Will Rebound Soon

-Ethereum has also become the most dominant player in the stablecoin industry, where its holdings have jumped to over $170 billion, and its quarterly transaction volume soared to over $8 trillion in Q4.
+Ethereum has also become the most dominant player in the stablecoin industry, with its holdings rising to over $170 billion and its quarterly transaction volume soaring to over $8 trillion in Q4.

-Its assets in the real-world asset (RWA) tokenization industry have continued growing in the past few months to the current $13 billion.
-Its holdings are much higher than other top chains like Solana and Tron.
+Its assets in the real-world asset (RWA) tokenization industry have continued to grow over the past few months, reaching $13 billion.
+Its holdings are much higher than those of other top chains, such as Solana and Tron.

 Still, some key Ethereum metrics have deteriorated in the past few weeks.
 For example, its fees have dropped by 31% in the last 30 days to $10.5 million, lower than BNB Chain’s $16.5 million and Solana’s $16.9 million.
-This decline happened because Ethereum’s transaction costs have dropped in the past few months, which is a good thing for the users.
+This decline occurred because Ethereum’s transaction costs have dropped over the past few months, which is good for users.

 Another key metric is its volume in the decentralized exchange (DEX) industry, which has been in a downward trend in the past few consecutive months.
 It handled $49 billion in December, down from $128 billion in August last year.